- Intake: 6

 In addition to lectures and occasional classes in the Faculty of English, students reading English at Queens’ will be supervised at least once a week on the main Tripos papers and will also take part in weekly classes on Practical Criticism and other topics.
 Supervisions, in which students are seen either individually or in small groups, provide an opportunity for detailed discussion of topics of a kind not possible within the Faculty context, and they enable the College to keep a careful check on each student's progress.
 A student usually prepares an essay for each supervision, and these essays form the basis of supervision discussion and teaching.

-There is no Queens' orthodoxy in English studies.
+There is neither orthodoxy nor monotony in English studies at Queens'.
 We aim to bring students into contact with a wide range of critical approaches to literary study and to encourage them to judge and discriminate for themselves.
 Queens' has a high reputation for English, and gains very good Tripos results.
-In most years, the percentage of our students who have gained Firsts and Upper Seconds has been substantially above the University average.
+The percentage of our students who have gained Firsts and Upper Seconds has usually been substantially above the University average.
 The Queens' English community is a diverse, inclusive, and experimental one, welcoming to students from all backgrounds and with all manner of interests and enthusiasms; we encourage applications from applicants from all educational backgrounds, and strive to engage students who bring a wide range of personal, intellectual, and political commitments.
 We only ask that you love to read, and to write.

 All applicants for Cambridge English will be required to take the English Literature Admissions Test (ELAT), before interview, at an authorised local centre (in most cases, the applicant's school or college); for further information on the ELAT, see the university's notes on "Entry Requirements" for English at http://www.undergraduate.study.cam.ac.uk/courses/english.
 The ELAT is not marked within College.
 When assessing an applicant's performance on the ELAT, we look for a flexible and independent approach, analytical thought, and imagination.
-Extra information can be found the University's Admissions website http://www.undergraduate.study.cam.ac.uk/applying/admissions-assessments.
+You can also find extra information at http://www.cam.ac.uk/assessments.

 The Queens' College Estelle Prize for English is awarded annually to a student in the Lower Sixth (Year 12), or equivalent, for the best submitted essay on a set question.
-For details on this year's prize http://www.queens.cam.ac.uk/apply-to-queens/undergraduates/schools-competition/the-estelle-prize-for-english.
+For details on this year's competition, please see http://www.queens.cam.ac.uk/apply-to-queens/undergraduates/schools-competition/the-estelle-prize-for-english.

 Queens’ English Fellows

 Dr Andrew Zurcher, (Bruce Cleave Fellow in English) Director of Studies - Part I

 Andrew works on sixteenth and seventeenth century English literature, with a particular focus on the works of Edmund Spenser, Philip Sidney, and William Shakespeare.